-Once you test your website on benchmarking tools like — PageSpeed, GTmetrix, Pingdom, or WebPageTest; you might have encountered a red signal that says to reduce initial server response time.
+When you test a website or a webpage on the website benchmarking tools like — PageSpeed, GTmetrix, Pingdom, or WebPageTest; you might have encountered a red signal that says to reduce initial server response time.
 What is that?
+How do I fix that red signal?

-If you do not know what is response time, then take it as how fast a web page opens up for you when you click.
+If you do not know what is response time, then take it as how fast a web page opens up for you when you click or hit enter.
 On various scenarios, a response time should always be lower, otherwise your site gets worsened under load.
-In this article, you’ll learn about some achievable ways to reduce initial server response time.
+In this article, I’ll try my best to explain everything in the easiest terms, and you’ll learn about some achievable ways to reduce initial server response time.

 What is the initial server response time?